awsdocs/aws-java-developer-guide/README.rst

 All content in this repository, unless otherwise stated, is Copyright © 2010-2016, Amazon Web Services, Inc. or its affiliates.
 All rights reserved.

-Except where otherwise noted, this work is licensed under a `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License
+Except where otherwise noted, this work is licensed under a `Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
 <http://creativecommons.org/licenses/by-nc-sa/4.0/>`_ (the "License").
 Use the preceding link for a
 human-readable summary of the license terms.
 The full license text is available at: http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode and in the LICENSE file accompanying this